 We issue separate RFPs for each level of development.
-This RFP requests applications only from organizations serving young artists at the Pre-College Level in all artistic disciplines.
+This RFP requests applications only for efforts to serve young artists at the Post-College Level in all artistic disciplines.

 Qualifications of Organizations

-Organizations with active Van Lier grants that conclude after November 2014 are not eligible to apply for this round.
-Additionally, The Trust will not support a program for six consecutive years.
+Groups with active grants from The Trust’s Arts program that conclude after October 2015 are not eligible to apply for this round.
+Additionally, The Trust will not support a Van Lier fellowship program for more than six consecutive years.
 At that point, the agency must take a hiatus from the Van Lier Fund.